TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   with the calculation of the model fit.
-You will typically see that the inclusion of correlated variables tends to increase the standard errors of coefficient estimates, sometimes to the point of making otherwise very significant variables non-significant.
-In addition, the correlation means the information in each variable is redundant, and therefore the effects of both variables on the response are not easy to tease apart: it is hard to know how much of the change in `y` to assign to changes in `x1` instead of `x2` when `x1` and `x2` are highly correlated, because every time `x1` changes, `x2` is changing in a related pattern.
+You will typically see that the inclusion of correlated variables tends to increase the standard errors of coefficient estimates, sometimes to the point of making otherwise very significant coefficients non-significant.
+In addition, the correlation means the information in each variable is at least partially redundant, and therefore the effects of both variables on the response are not easy to tease apart: it is hard to know how much of the change in `y` to assign to changes in `x1` instead of `x2` when `x1` and `x2` are highly correlated, because every time `x1` changes, `x2` is changing in a related pattern.
 This can lead to nearly all the 'responsibility' for changes in `y` being assigned to `x1` and nearly none to `x2`, or vice-versa, which means that the coefficient estimates can be quite far from their true population values (in this case, the `x1` coefficient will be inflated and the `x2` coefficient deflated).
 Or the two coefficients can both end up being inflated in a way that they offset